justinbangerter/gdscript-repl/README.md

 ## Contributing
 To help, you can
-* Submit issues to the github issue tracker.
+* Submit issues to the github issue tracker
 	* If it's a bug, include the steps you took to create the error
 	* Include what you expected to happen and what actually happened instead
-* Even better, write a unit test that illustrates the problem.
+* Write a unit test that illustrates the problem
 	* If you submit unit tests, leave them commented out if you haven't also fixed the problem.
-	* You can use the GUT plugin to run the tests.
+	* You can use the GUT plugin to run the tests
-	* You can also use the scripts under `scripts/` to run the unit tests.
+	* You can also use the scripts under `scripts/` to run the unit tests
-* Submit pull requests.
+* Submit pull requests

 ## Licensing
 Copyright (c) 2024 Justin Bangerter